 A conviction for a sex crime in Hernando County is something that will follow you for the rest of your life, even after you have paid your statutory debt to society.
 If you have been arrested on a sex crime offense in Spring Hill, Brooksville, North Weeki Wachee, Homosassa Springs, Floral City, Wildwood, Lake Panasoffkee, or anywhere else in Hernando, Sumter, or Citrus County, experienced criminal defense lawyer Ashley Aulls understands your rights as a defendant and knows what it takes to handle a sensitive case like yours.

-Founded on the principle that the client is as important as the case, Ashley M. Aulls, P.A. is backed by over 15 years of criminal defense experience.
+Founded on the principle that the client is as important as the case, The Law Office of Ashley Aulls, P.A. is backed by over 20 years of criminal defense experience.
 Ashley Aulls endeavors to give every client’s case the individual attention it needs, offering open communication and education on the offense at hand to each client.
-For your consultation on what Ashley M. Aulls, P.A. can do for your Spring Hill area sex crimes case, call (352) 593-4115 today.
+For your consultation on what The Law Office of Ashley Aulls, P.A. can do for your Spring Hill area sex crimes case, call (352) 593-4115 today.

 Florida Sex Crime Information Center